reinert/requestor/README.md

 *Ask more.
 Do less.
 Keep track of everything.*

-Requestor is a powerful HTTP Client API for cutting-edge GWT apps.
+Requestor is a powerful HTTP Client API for cutting-edge Java/GWT client apps.
 It offers plenty of carefully designed features that enable developers to rule the network communication process smoothly:
 * **Requesting Fluent API** - code as you think, read as you code.
 * **Promises** - chain callbacks to different results and statuses.
 * **Serialization** - serialize and deserialize payloads integrating any library.